EffGen: Enabling Small Language Models as Capable Autonomous Agents: GPU Management and Parallelism Strategies

 Critical alerts trigger automatic mitigation: reduce batch size, throttle inference rate, or migrate workloads to cooler devices.

-\paragraph{Historical Tracking.} Metrics are stored in a circular buffer with 1-hour retention (3600 samples at 1s interval).
+\paragraph{Historical Tracking.} Metrics are stored in a circular buffer capped at 1000 samples.
 This supports trend analysis and anomaly detection.
 For example, steadily increasing temperature suggests cooling system degradation requiring maintenance.